theopensystemslab/digital-planning-data-schemas/types/schemas/postSubmissionApplication/README.md

 ## Overview

-The `PostsubmissionApplication` schema is designed to represent the state of an application after it has been submitted.
+The `PostsubmissionApplication` schema is designed to represent the state of an application _after_ it has been submitted.
 It serves as a model for tracking an application's journey through the planning process.

 The schema builds on the `PrototypeApplication` schema adding additional fields that capture:

 - The current stage of the application in the planning process
-- A history of where the application has been within that process
+- A history of which stages the application has been through in the planning process
 - Additional documents added to the application after submission
 - Comments from members of the public and any specialists consulted